Jun 17, 2020, 11:16:18 AM CDT Jul 5, 2022, 9:46:53 AM CDT

 1. Create a routine

-A routine helps shape your child's day and week, helping them understand what to expect and establishing a sense of normalcy.
+A routine shapes your child's day and week, helping them understand what to expect and establishing a sense of normalcy.
 While you don't need a strict schedule, a reliable routine gives your children – and you – something to look forward to.

 2. Try new hobbies

-Summer is a perfect time to take up a new hobby.
+Summer is the perfect time to take up a new hobby.
 Talk to your kids about their possible interests to learn what might work for them.
 Many kids enjoy hobbies such as:

 Finding a hobby your child is passionate about can help keep them entertained for hours all summer long.